the UVic sociolinguistics research lab: SLRL

 UPDATE: We are very excited to report that the corpora are now complete.
 Thank you Victoria for your generous participation in this project!

-We are currently working on direct quotation (I said, she was like), general extenders (…and stuff like that), ‘jod’ dropping (news ~ njews), and the vowel system.
-A chapter on stative possession (I have/have got a car) was recently published (2015) in Peter Collins (ed), Grammatical Variation in English World-Wide (see Alex’s publications page for details).
+We are currently working on direct quotation (I said, she was like), indirect quotation (I said he should sit down), general extenders (…and stuff like that), ‘jod’ dropping (news ~ njews), utterance final tags (eh, right, you know) and the vowel system.
+A chapter on stative possession (I have/have got a car) was recently published (2015) in Peter Collins (ed.), Grammatical Variation in English World-Wide and some collaborative work with Sali Tagliamonte and Celeste Rodríguez Louro on direct quotation appeared in Language (see Alex’s publications page for details).
+Other ongoing research examines possession and modality over time, and how these interact with the emergence of do-support.
+A large overview of the vowel system, with Becky Roeder and Sky Onosson, is currently in press with Journal of English Linguistics, and another paper, with Derek Denis, is under review.
+Students associated with the lab also have a number of projects ongoing, particularly in the BA (Honours) program.